jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 # Research

+<p class="lead">I study emerging risks from AI.
+I’m particularly concerned about potentially catastrophic risks from frontier AI systems.</p>

 ### Research interests

-My research is aimed at reducing societal risks from AI.
-I’m particularly concerned about emerging risks from frontier AI systems.

-With my research, I try to inform high-stakes decisions by policymakers (e.g. the UK government) and frontier AI developers (e.g. OpenAI, Google DeepMind, and Anthropic).

-I currently focus on:

-- **Risk management.** It becomes increasingly clear that the development and deployment of frontier AI models poses severe risks to society.
+- **Risk management.** It becomes increasingly clear that the development and deployment of frontier AI systems poses severe risks to society.
 I study how these risks can be measured and reduced to an acceptable level.

 - **Regulation.** Although self-governance plays an important role in reducing emerging risks from AI, we will eventually need frontier AI regulation.
 I‘m working on several research projects intended to inform the design of a regulatory regime for frontier AI models, especially in the UK and US.

 - **Corporate governance.** As frontier AI developers transition from startups to more mature companies, they need to improve their corporate governance.
 I‘m particularly interested in ways to improve their risk governance.

-- **Auditing.** The development and deployment of frontier AI models has significant effects on society.
-Key governance decisions should therefore not be left to the developers; society needs to have a say.
-At the minimum, society needs to be informed.
-A common way to gather information about a model and the governance of its developers is auditing.

 ### Ongoing research projects